-There are three waterfalls that make up the collective Niagara Falls, with the largest being Horseshoe Falls, followed by the American Falls and Bridal Veil Falls.
-The river splits Canada and the USA and acts as a natural border crossing between the province of Ontario and the state of New York.
+There are three waterfalls that make up the collective Niagara Falls, with the largest being Horseshoe Falls, followed by American Falls and Bridal Veil Falls.
+The river splits Canada and the USA and acts as a natural border crossing between the province of Ontario and state of New York.

 How to spend 4 days in Niagara Falls with Kids

 Table of Contents

 While the powerful waterfalls are truly spectacular, there are plenty of other reasons to choose Niagara Falls as your next family vacation.